 Assets capitalized generally have an original cost of \$2,000 or more and a useful life in excess of three years.
 Dwelling equipment (ranges and refrigerators) is capitalized irrespective of cost.
-Depreciation has been provided on each class of depreciable property using the straight-line method.
+Depreciation and amortization have been provided on each class of depreciable property using the straight-line method.
 Estimated useful lives are as follows: